EmotionCognitionLab/ET-remove-artifacts/README.md

 This tool is designed to help preprocess pupil signal from any eye-tracker (ET).
 This tool includes an automatic blink removal algorithm and a manual plot editor.

-## Pre-2019a Branch
-This branch is an earlier version of the ET Remove Artifacts tool that is written and tested on Matlab 2017a/b.
-This does not contain any of the appdesigner elements that requires Matlab 2019a or later.
-Continue with this branch if using a pre-2019 version of Matlab.

 ## Prerequisites

 Download the .m files in this repository to your local drive, making sure that they are located in the same directory.